-Drive on the left, overtake on the right.
+- Drive on the left, overtake on the right.

-It is an offence to use a hand-held phone or similar device when driving.
+- It is an offence to use a hand-held phone or similar device when driving.

 At some intersections called ‘box junctions’, criss-cross yellow lines are painted on the roadway.
 Traffic at these junctions must not enter ‘the box’ (i.e. the area of yellow lines) unless the exit road or lane is clear.

-Entrance to the congestion charge zone is indicated by the letter C in white on a red background.
+- Entrance to the congestion charge zone is indicated by the letter C in white on a red background.

-A toll is also payable between 06:00 and 22:00 on the Dartford river crossing to the East of London where the M25 crosses the river Thames.
-Pay online, by phone or at payzone retail outlets in advance or by midnight the day after crossing.
+Drivers using the Dartford crossing to the East of London where the M25 crosses the river Thames need to pay the 'Dart Charge' in advance or on the day after crossing.

 The London Low Emission Zone

 - Daily charges are very high - between £100 and £200 depending on vehicle type - so it is very important that you find out if you have a vehicle that is affected by the scheme.

-Non-GB registered vehicles that meet the required LEZ standards will need to register with the scheme in advance.
+- Non-GB registered vehicles that meet the required LEZ standards will need to register with the scheme in advance